openhab/openhab-addons/bundles/org.openhab.binding.vizio/README.md

 Otherwise the thing must be manually added.
 When the TV is discovered, a pairing process to obtain an authentication token from the TV must be completed using the openHAB console.
 See below for details.

-## Binding Configuration

-The binding has no configuration options, all configuration is done at the Thing level.

 ## Thing Configuration

 The thing has a few configuration parameters: